fschechtman/github-slideshow/_posts/0000-01-02-fschechtman.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Faith's slide!"
 ---
 Hey gurl!
 You look marvelous!!!!!!!!!!!!
 Use the left arrow to go back!